MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/Mya-setup-checklist.md

  * **Prerequisite software.** Make sure that the [environment requirements for MyAnalytics](../Overview/Environment-Requirements.md) are fulfilled.
  * **Data privacy.** Read the [MyAnalytics privacy guide](../Overview/Privacy-Guide.md) to understand the ways in which privacy is built into MyAnalytics and to learn the aspects that you can configure to address specific privacy requirements.

-To set up MyAnalytics<!--for users in your organization-->, complete the tasks in this checklist:
+To set up MyAnalytics, complete the tasks in this checklist:

 | | Task | Owner | Outcome |
 |---|------|-------|---------|